I get commissions for purchases made through links in this post. For more information about this please see our disclosure policy.

 White Cardstock (unless you have gold cardstock which would make it really special)

-Tissue Paper in Red, Orange and Yellow
+Tissue Paper in Red, Orange, and Yellow

-We then had fun tearing the tissue paper into stripes to create our flames – they are best if they are different widths and lengths as this makes it more realistic.
+We then had fun tearing the tissue paper into strips to create our flames – they are best if they are different widths and lengths as this makes it more realistic.
 T also got in on the action – she’s starting to love tearing paper and it’s really good for fine motor skills.
 Once the paper was torn J and I created a cone from the cardstock and had fun sticking tape along the joins so it didn’t unroll.